buildo/bento-design-system/packages/website/docs/Advanced/strict-localization.md

 If you take a look at the source code, you'll notice these strings are typed as `LocalizedString`.

-`LocalizedString` is a special type that defaults to `string`, but it can be customized to make it more useful.
+`LocalizedString` is a special type that defaults to `string | number`, but it can be customized to make it more useful.

 Why would you want to customize it?
 One good reason is to avoid to accidentally render a non localized string.
 Let's see an example: